 In the same chapter Jesus said, “That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven” (5:20).
 He explained that sin is found at the level of our thoughts and words, as well as of our actions (5:21-48).
 In chapter 6 Jesus talked about deeds of righteousness that are worthy of reward.
 He said that it was the motive behind the deed that mattered.
 Now in chapter 7, the audience is the same, and the issue is the same.
 The issue is still righteousness.

 Many people quote Jesus’ words out of context.
 What did He mean when He said, “Judge not, that ye be not judged” ?
 Did He mean that if someone commits a heinous crime or lives in a way that is clearly contrary to God’s Word that we ought not to recognize that what they do is wrong?
 That interpretation would contradict the things that Jesus will say in the rest of this chapter.
 The issue in these verses is self-righteousness.
 The issue is us claiming to have a righteousness of our own that the other person does not have.
 The truth is that we also have no right in ourselves to be in the kingdom of heaven.
 So what is it that we’re not supposed to do?
 We are not to look at others as being more needy of salvation than we are.
 If we think, “They don’t measure up but I do,” then we’re wrong.
-Instead we should say, “Neither one of us measure up to God’s standard of righteousness.
+Instead we should say, “Neither one of us measures up to God’s standard of righteousness.
 They need a Savior, just like I do.”

 3And why beholdest thou the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?
 4Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye; and, behold, a beam is in thine own eye?
 5Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother's eye.